 If you answered yes to these three questions, speak to an experienced San Bernardino wrongful death attorney as soon as possible to discuss your legal options.

 The five most common medical errors that entitle patients to file a medical malpractice claim against a negligent healthcare provider are:

 Misdiagnosing or failing to diagnose a patient’s condition occurs when a health care provider cannot provide the patient with a correct diagnosis.
 This can happen when the patient’s symptoms are similar to another condition or the healthcare provider neglects to assess the patient properly.

 Errors that are made during surgery can result in infections, health complications, and death.
 Medical malpractice claims based on surgical errors can result from a lack of proper planning before an operation or from the surgeon’s actions during the procedure.
 Common surgical errors include operating on the wrong body part or the wrong patient, leaving a foreign object inside a patient, or perforating a patient’s organs.

 A medication error occurs when a health care provider administers or prescribes a patient with an incorrect dosage or type of medication.
 Unfortunately, medication errors are common and often go unreported by patients.

 Errors during prenatal care, childbirth, and the period after delivery can cause severe injuries to the mother and/or child.
 A few of these common medical errors include misdiagnosing or failing to diagnose medical conditions related to pregnancy, failing to diagnose ectopic pregnancies, failing to respond to fetal distress signs, or failing to perform a cesarean section when needed.

 Suffering a medical malpractice injury can be devastating for patients and their loved ones.
-Our Riverside Medical Malpractice Attorney will not hesitate to help you receive the justice and compensation you deserve.
+Our San Bernardino injury lawyers will not hesitate to help you receive the justice and compensation you deserve.
 Call (951) 688-0006 or contact us online for a free consultation today.